 We next evaluate the command SLM, which directly governs executable actions within the experimental system.
 The performance of the command SLM is summarized in Fig.~\ref{fig:eval1}(c), where command generation accuracy is evaluated using exact matching for both Stage~\rm{i} and Stage~\rm{ii} tasks.
 In addition, the right axis in Stage \rm{i} reports the GPU memory usage of each model during inference.
-Quantization model leads to a noticeable degradation in command accuracy for all models.
+Quantization leads to reduced command accuracy in all models.
 However, after LoRA fine-tuning, all quantized models outperform their original unquantized counterparts, suggesting that task-specific adaptation can partially compensate for quantization-induced errors.
 Among all evaluated models, the fine-tuned Phi-4 model achieves the highest command inference accuracy, reaching 99.3\% in Stage~\rm{i} and 95.2\% in Stage~\rm{ii}, significantly exceeding the performance of OpenAI o4-mini, particularly in Stage~\rm{ii}.
-Stage \rm{ii} evaluates not only instruction-following capability, but also the model’s understanding of implicit experimental knowledge in SPM operation.
-Such domain-specific experimental heuristics are typically absent from general-purpose, cloud-deployed LLMs, which explains why all fine-tuned SLMs outperform OpenAI o4-mini in this stage.
-It is worth noting that the tasks in Stage \rm{ii} are inherently more abstract than those in Stage \rm{i}, and real-world problem descriptions may admit multiple valid interpretations or solution strategies.
+Stage \rm{ii} evaluates not only instruction-following capability, but also the model's understanding of implicit experimental knowledge in SPM operation.
+These domain-specialized experimental heuristics are typically not present in general-purpose LLMs, which explains why all fine-tuned SLMs outperform OpenAI o4-mini in this stage.
+It is worth noting that the tasks in Stage \rm{ii} are inherently more abstract than those in Stage \rm{i}, and that real-world problem descriptions may allow multiple valid interpretations or solution strategies.
 Therefore, practical usability can still be ensured even without achieving the near 100\% absolute correctness observed in Stage \rm{i}.

-Taken together, these results motivate the selection of Phi-4 as the backbone model for deployment in the proposed real-time SPM system, reflecting its strong overall performance across routing, reasoning, and command-generation tasks.
-Through domain-specific fine-tuning, the resulting Phi-4 model achieves knowledge-base generation quality approaching that of the cloud-based OpenAI o4-mini model, while outperforming OpenAI o4-mini on command-generation tasks, despite operating under significantly more stringent computational and memory constraints.
+Based on these results, Phi-4 was selected as the backbone model for deployment in the proposed real-time SPM system for its overall performance across routing, reasoning, and command-generation tasks.
+Through domain-specialized fine-tuning, the resulting Phi-4 model achieves knowledge-base generation quality approaching that of the cloud-based OpenAI o4-mini model, while outperforming OpenAI o4-mini on command-generation tasks, despite the greater computational and memory constraints.